Holidays and memorial days

 CHRISTIAN HOLIDAYS

-07.01, 25.12 – Christmas
+25.12 – Christmas Day

 One of the main holidays celebrated by all Christian denominations, as well as a number of countries and organizations of the world in honor of the birthday of Jesus Christ, the son of God.
 The holiday ends the Christmas fast.
 On the eve of the holiday (Holy Evening), a solemn liturgy (God service) is held in churches.
 After the service, the parishioners gather as a family for the Holy Supper, a characteristic feature of which is the consumption of 12 dishes (by analogy with the 12 apostles, followers of Jesus Christ).
 The main one among them is the “rich kutia”, which is seasoned with honey, nuts, raisins, etc. are added.
 Dinner begins when the first star is seen in the sky.
 On the morning of Christmas there is a special greeting “Christ is born!”, to which they respond “Let's praise him!”.
 On this day, it is customary to go to church for a holiday prayer, visit relatives, and carol.

-16.04 – Easter
+31.03, 05.05 – Easter

 The main Christian holiday established in honor of the Resurrection of Jesus Christ.
 It marks the transition from death to life, forgiveness of sins and receiving God's grace, goodness and love.
 A certain preparation for the holiday is observance by believers for seven weeks of Great Lent (that's how long Jesus Christ spent in the desert).
 It is a transitional holiday (every year the date is calculated according to the lunar-solar calendar) and falls on different days in connection with the use of one or another calendar (Julian, New Julian, Gregorian) by Christian denominations.
 Orthodox Christians attach great importance to the last week before Easter.
-During this week, Easter cakes are baked and eggs are painted, and the strictest fast is observed.
+During this week, Easter cakes are baked, and eggs are painted, and the strictest fast is observed.
 It is customary to hold an Easter service from Saturday evening.
 After midnight, a solemn service is held in temples and churches – Easter Matins.
 It is necessary to sanctify Easter eggs and eggs, meat products before sunrise.
-After the service, the family gathers together at one table.
+After the service, the family gathers at one table.
 It is customary to start a meal with eggs.
 After talking, it is customary to visit relatives and exchange Easter treats – to be baptized.

-04.06. – Trinity
+19.05, 23.06. – Trinity

 One of the main Christian holidays, which symbolizes the appearance (descent) of God before people in all three guises in the image of the Holy Trinity: God the Father, God the Son and God the Holy Spirit.
 The Feast of the Trinity also means the completion of God's earthly works, which were necessary for the salvation of mankind from sin, and is also interpreted as the feast of life.
 The date is transitional and is associated with the Easter holiday (celebrated on the 50th day after it).
 On this day, Orthodox churches hold services and read prayers.
 Believers visit the church to light candles and pray for the health of relatives and friends, as well as to ask God to fulfill their innermost desires.
 Temples on the Trinity are decorated with greenery – fresh flowers and branches of young trees are placed on the floor and icons are decorated with them.
 Believers bring with them twigs of birch or medicinal plants, it is believed that if they are consecrated and placed at home, ailments and diseases will bypass the family.